Tadakha

 Tadakha is a 2013 Indian Telugu-language action thriller film directed by Kishore Kumar Pardasani.
 A remake of the 2012 Tamil film Vettai, the film stars Naga Chaitanya, Tamannaah Bhatia, Sunil and Andrea Jeremiah.
 Ashutosh Rana, Nagendra Babu and Vettai Muthukumar reprise their roles from the original film, while Brahmanandam and Vennela Kishore play supporting roles.
 The music is composed by S. Thaman.

-The film was successful at the box office collecting a distributor's share of ₹21 crore.
+The film was successful at the box office, collecting a distributor's share of ₹21 crore.
 It won a Filmfare Award South and two SIIMA Awards, with Sunil receiving Best Supporting Actor at both ceremonies.
 The film received positive reviews, with critics appreciating the performances of Chaitanya and Sunil.

 Plot

 Sivarama Krishna and Karthik are brothers.
-Siva is a timid fellow, whereas Karthik is a tough guy.
+Siva is a timid fellow, whereas Karthik is the tough guy.
 Siva's father used to worry about his elder son because he was very foolish and scared.
 After Siva's father died, Siva inherits the former's job and is transferred to Vizag, where Bagga and Kaasi are gangsters ruling the roost.
 When assigned to various cases, Siva seeks help from Karthik but does not reveal it to anyone.
 When a marriage proposal arrives for Siva, Karthik goes to see the bride and is surprised to find the same girl whose grandmother's veena he broke in front of their music shop.
 Upon meeting the bride's younger sister Pallavi, Karthik falls for her.
 However, he is hurt when Siva's wife Nandini reveals that her childhood friend is coming to India to see Pallavi.
 Karthik tricks him to send him back to America.
 Subsequently, a violent attack on Siva and Karthik occurs, leaving Siva seriously injured.
 However, the attack teaches him to fight back.
 In the end, the two brothers join forces to finish off Bagga together.